 Alternatives to this are organic circles, SL-style circles, or long birthday circles.
 My preference as a leader to beginners is to get them excited and enrolled through an initial (and hopefully powerful) experience of being circled, even if it be short.
 In later groups with people who have gone through the format I am presenting here, you can dispense with all instructions and pre-set structure (other than paired-share warmups) and just flow into an organic circle, a single birthday circle, multiple mini-birthday circles, or whatever you feel the group needs.

 I will go now into the precise languaging I use, with the caveat that Circling is a presence practice, so you need to “come from being” rather than a pre-set structure, and to be open to feedback from the group of how you are occurring to them as a leader.
-If you are leading an A/R Game rather than a Circle, see my A/R Game Leader Format.
+If you are leading an A/R Game rather than a Circle, see my A/R Game Leader Format above.

 Overall Leadership Guidelines

-These are the same guidelines as for the A/R Game Leader Format.
-Note that in a circle (as opposed to an A/R game), you can be less inhibited in giving feedback on communications which you judge to be “not connecting” (i.e. you circle people who make communications that are not real impact statements, such as coaching or advice-giving).
+These are the same guidelines as for the A/R Game Leader Format above.
+When leading a circle (versus an A/R Game), you can be less inhibited in giving feedback on communications which you judge to be “not connecting” (i.e. you might circle people who make communications that are not real impact statements, such as coaching or advice-giving).